 Design and Setup

 There are pros and cons to the design and setup of active subwoofers and passive ones.
-The powered subwoofer is the best option in a home theater that only has one single subwoofer.
+The powered subwoofer is commonly used in a home theater that only has one single subwoofer.
 They are also built and designed to maximize Low-Frequency Effects (LFE) channels, which will generally result in better bass sound quality.

-Since the cables used for powered subwoofers are for audio only, it also gives consumers the choice to place it further away in the room from the receiver or TV.
+Since the cables used for powered subwoofers are for audio only, it also gives consumers the choice to place it further away in the room from the receiver, amplifier or TV.

-If you have many subwoofers in your home speakers, the passive subwoofer is a better choice.
+If you have many subwoofers in your home speakers, the passive subwoofer is the best choice.

 We also touched upon this briefly in the beginning.
 While the passive sub on its own is the cheaper option, the cost can increase immensely when you account for all the other components you need to set your home theater.
 In our expert opinion, our team believes the cost can balance out because the passive sub has a lower impact on your power bill.

 Active subwoofers do come at a higher cost, but that’s the price of convenience.
-A powered subwoofer speaker already has all you need without you having to locate other parts to complete your setup.
+The best subwoofer speaker under 200, for instance, already has all you need without you having to locate other parts to complete your setup.
 As mentioned, they do require more wattage, which will result in more expensive utility bills.

 Another thing active subwoofers have over the passive ones is higher quality sound.
-Since they are optimized for LFE, you will also get better sound and audio quality for the higher price.
+Since they are optimized for LFE, you will also get best sound and audio quality for the higher price.

 Both powered subwoofers and passive ones offer hard line connection via the subwoofer speaker output.
 This will allow you to connect passive subwoofers to a receiver and amplifier, and powered subwoofers to other devices.